okrahealth/okra/README.md

 $ okra upsert JuliaLang IJulia.jl "sqlite:///ijulia.db" "JuliaLang/IJulia.jl" "https://github.com/JuliaLang/IJulia.jl.git"
 ```

-This command will write a Jupyter notebook to your working directory.
+This command will clone/fetch updates from a repo and persist log information within a sqlite database.
+In this example,
+we're cloning `IJulia.jl`, and populating a sqlite database `ijulia.db`.

 ## Documentation